CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/03-configure-data-model-in-power-bi-desktop.md

 In this task you will setup the environment for the lab.

-### Open the Starter Power BI File
+### Task 1.1: Open the Starter Power BI File

-To begin the exercise, follow these steps:
+In this task, you will open the starter Power BI Desktop file to begin the lab.

 1. Open **File Explorer** on your machine.